hotwired/stimulus/docs/reference/actions.md

 Sometimes a controller needs to listen for events dispatched on the global `window` or `document` objects.

-You can append `@window` or `@document` to the event name (along with any filter modifer) in an action descriptor to install the event listener on `window` or `document`, respectively, as in the following example:
+You can append `@window` or `@document` to the event name (along with any filter modifier) in an action descriptor to install the event listener on `window` or `document`, respectively, as in the following example:

 <meta data-controller="callout" data-callout-text-value="resize@window">